hfakoor222/Routing_Diagnostics_App/README.md

       [router ospf, redistribute bgp]
-     and it finds all OSPF configs with these parameters,
+      and it finds all OSPF configs which redistribute bgp

        [router bgp, address-family ipv6]
        finds all ipv6 enabled bgp devices